6 Questions to ask insurance agency outsourcing providers

-Therefore, you should know how to mitigate this risk by asking your service provider about their regulations on about the leak of information and clients’ privacy.
+Therefore, you should know how to mitigate this risk by asking your service provider about their regulations on leaking information and clients’ privacy.

-You may also check their confidentiality, privacy, and security rules to avoid the confidentiality issues risks.
+You may also check their confidentiality, privacy, and security rules to avoid confidentiality issues and risks.

-Outsource insurance professionals should be knowledgeable in your policy underwritings in order to answer customer concerns with credibility and assurance.
+Outsourced insurance professionals should know your policy underwritings to answer customer concerns with credibility and assurance.

-It is also equally important that they exercise empathy and professional ethics when dealing with your policy holders.
+It is also equally important to exercise empathy and professional ethics when dealing with their policyholders.

 6. What is the rate of success of your insurance lead generation program?

 Insurance lead generation is an optional yet valuable service that can significantly benefit your company to generate more sales and revenue.
-There are a number of service providers that specialize in this field, which usually utilize local-based strategies in order to gain high-quality leads.
+There are several service providers that specialize in this field, which usually utilize local-based strategies to gain high-quality leads.